 Here's how many attribute points you need to invest to unlock each attribute skill tree level:

 Where to put your first attribute points in Cyberpunk 2077

 When you start Cyberpunk 2077, you create your own version of V, from deciding a life path to setting their appearance.

-Before you then begin the prologue, you are asked to distrubute 7 points amongst the five skill types - Body, Intelligence, Reflexes, Technical Ability and Cool.
+Before you begin the prologue, you are then asked to distribute seven points amongst the five skill types - Body, Intelligence, Reflexes, Technical Ability and Cool.

 You can only set three points into one type at this point in the game (progressing a skill from 3 points to 6 points max), meaning you have to distribute them around to a certain degree.